 At an altitude of 429 m, the garden dominates straight down the sea.
 An orientation table locates the main famous sites on the French Riviera up to 120 km from Saint-Tropez to the Estérel Mountain range, the Lérins islands, Nice, Saint-Jean-Cap-Ferrat and the Italian shores.
 Under specific atmospheric conditions in winter, you can even see the shores of Corsica towards the southeast.

 It is possible to visit the castle, or rather what remains of it.

 In the outskirts of Èze, the Revère Fort was part of the Séré de Rivières fortification system.
 Built between 1879 and 1885, it hides underground barracks linked by a wide network of tunnels.

-The site, accessible by car, has an orientation table which helps locating the main sites on the panorama: the Mediterranean coastline, the Nice hinterland and the French Alps range of Mercantour.
-The view is particularly stunning in winter when the deep blue of the sea contrasts with the snow-capped mountains.
+The site, accessible by car, has an orientation table that helps to locate the main sites on the panorama: the Mediterranean coastline, the Nice hinterland and the French Alps range of Mercantour.
+The view is particularly stunning in winter when the deep blue of the sea contrasts with the snow-capped mountains of the Maritime Alps.

 The Nietzsche’s Path (chemin de Nietzsche)

 The length of the route is 2 km and the difference in altitude 400 metres (medium difficulty).